 Keratitis in dogs is an inflammatory disease of the visual system that affects the eye cornea.
-This pathology is widespread enough among pets.
-Keratitis causes discomfort to the animal and threatens very serious complications, which can be prevented by competent, timely begun treatment and observance of elementary preventive measures.
+This pathology is quite common among pets.
+Keratitis causes discomfort to the animal and threatens with very serious complications, which can be prevented by competent, promptly started treatment and adherence to elementary preventive measures.

 - Причины кератита у собак 1.
 Causes of keratitis in dogs